WICG/pwa-url-handler/explainer.md

 iOS allows the association of apps to websites using [Universal Links](https://developer.apple.com/ios/universal-links/).
 Some PWA features are also implemented on Safari.
 There is not currently a way to generate and install a PWA from any other browser.
 PWA URL handling may not currently be possible on iOS.
 Newer versions of MacOS also support Universal Links.

 ## Open Questions

+* Is `*.contoso.com` a valuable feature for `handle_urls` in the manifest change?
+It is an edge case that complicates validation.